Why Have an Important Documents Binder

 Step #2: Plan For Evacuation

-You can use this form to help you plan your evacuation: Evacuation checklist.
-Place this plan at the beginning of your binder where you can quickly refer to it if needed.
+Place your evacuation plan at the beginning of your binder where you can quickly refer to it if needed.

 I also strongly suggest adding a recent and past family photo here.
 If you were to lose a child (during a natural disaster or otherwise) and then find him / her, you may have to prove that he /she belongs to you.
 This would be especially true if the child was injured / incoherent and unable to recognize you for any reason.
 Having a older and more recent family photo is one very quick way to prove that this child does and has belonged to you for some time.